mbrylewi/BookingScrapper/README.md

 For example :

-This  command will provide data for the 3rd February for the hotels "Stay Japan Art Deco" and  "Le Meridien"
+This  command will provide data for the 3rd February for the hotels "Stay Japan Art Deco" and  "Le Meridien" for the tomorrow date (at the date you launch the script).

-`$ python scrapper.py --competitors  "Stay Japan Art Deco" "Le Meridien "  --checkin 2022-02-03`
+`$ python scrapper.py --competitors  "Stay Japan Art Deco" "Le Meridien "`

 # Help and more